tsouchlarakis/imessage-extractor/README.rst

 Or by just navigating to that directory in Finder, and seeing whether a file called **chat.db** exists 🙂

-A call to the extractor will involve the following commands (examples below):
+A call to the extractor can involve the following options (examples below):

 .. list-table:: Commandline Options
    :header-rows: 1